jrmitty/vc-storage/README.md

 ## Methods

- - `getKeys`: () - giving back all existing keys in storage folder as an array
+ - `getKeys()` - giving back all existing keys in storage folder as an array
- - `store`: (data, id) - storing object in the default folder, giving back it's GUID if success.
+ - `store(data [, id])` - storing object in the default folder, giving back it's GUID if success.
 If the ID is given and exists the version will bump to the next
- - `read`: (id, history) - loading the data of given ID.
+ - `read(id [, history])` - loading the data of given ID.
 In default the latest version getting only, if the second parameter is `true`, the whole history will output too

 ## Further Todos

-- rollback feature
+- Feature extension: rollback, delete, exists, dump/restore, mget/mset (multiple)

 ## LICENSE